dwisetiyadi/Mindtalk-PHP-Library/README.md

 # Mindtalk API - PHP Library

-Since Digaku changed became Mindtalk, so we need to make new library (for changed and deprecated API).
+Since Digaku changed became Mindtalk, so we need to make a new library (for changed and deprecated API).

 ### AVAILABLE API
 * Call API (Authentic API)